 So, this year I tried something completely different.
 I grabbed a large box and hid it on the other side of my desk (out of everyone's view) and would put their writing projects inside the box after I took it down from the hallway.
 Of course, by the end of the year the projects were piling up nearly twice the size of the box.
 BUT the system totally worked.

-I helped them fold down some of their larger projects.
-Like I said, there
+This is a sample of a student's portfolio in the correct order BEFORE I helped them fold down some of their larger projects.
+Like I said, there is NO way this would have fit neatly on a shelf! |

 I lost my voice the last week of school.